vikramadityashah/vikram-program/README.md

 # vikram-program
-This is mt first git repository.
+This is my first git repository.